SebastianMA780/CodingTest/README.md

 # CodingTest
 Code test for The Public Group
-Java 8 project exercise using IntelliJ IDE
-Junit 4 for unit tests
+Java 8 project exercise using IntelliJ IDE and Junit 4 for unit tests